Improved bounds for noisy group testing with constant tests per item: Main results

 We will consider two well-known algorithms from the noiseless setting to identify infected individuals in this paper.
 First, we study a noisy variant of the {\tt COMP} algorithm, originally introduced in \cite{Chan_2011}.

 \VS

 \VS

-Note that for $\alpha = 1/\Delta$ we recover the standard ${\tt COMP}$ algorithm where an individual is classified as healthy if it appears in at least one displayed negative test which constitutes a sufficient condition in the noiseless case.
+Note that for $\alpha\Delta=1$ the formulation of Algorithm~\ref{comp_algorithm} coincides with the standard ${\tt COMP}$ algorithm where an individual is classified as healthy if it appears in at least one displayed negative test which constitutes a sufficient condition in the noiseless case.
 We now state the first main result of this paper.

 \begin{theorem}[Noisy {\tt COMP}] Let $p,q\geq 0$, $p+q<1, d \in (0,\infty), \alpha \in (q, e^{-d}(1-p) + \bc{1-e^{-d}}q)$.
 Suppose that $0<\theta<1$ and let

 If $m \geq (1+\eps) \mcomp$ for some $\eps>0$, noisy {\tt COMP} will recover $\SIGMA$ \whp\ given test design $\G$ and test results $\hat \SIGMA$. \end{theorem}